“Half the wealth of England rides on the back of the sheep.”

 Hello, I’m Simon Brittain… a stonemason and carver at Filkins Stone Company, part of the Cotswold Woollen Weavers’ complex here in Filkins.
 I invite you to come on one of our ‘Taster Days’ and try your hand at working our local Cotswold limestone.

-For the day-course fee, we provide everything you need (including stone, chisels, mallet and lunch!) and I guarantee a great time getting to grips with one of the great craft traditions of the Cotswolds.
+For the day-course fee, we provide everything you need (including stone, chisels, mallet and coffee!) and I guarantee a great time getting to grips with one of the great craft traditions of the Cotswolds.

 For further information about our ‘Taster Day’ courses for beginner stonemasons and carvers, click HERE